-Have you ever asked how is an apartment in Japan?
-Are they really small as they show on TV, or is it more of a stereotype created by Westerners?
-Have you asked what size or characteristics?
+Have you ever asked what an apartment in Japan is like?
+Are they really small like they show on TV?
+Or is it just another stereotype created by Westerners?
+Have you ever asked what size or characteristics?

-In this article we will try to understand what Japanese apartments really are called patience [アパート] and its main characteristics and curiosities.
-I hope you like this little reflection.
+In this article, we will try to understand how Japanese apartments called apaate [アパート] and its main features and curiosities.
+I hope you enjoy this little reflection.

 Are apartments in Japan really small?

-Before we start I want to make it clear that there are infinite types of apartments in Japan, from small to gigantic, that occupy an entire floor of a building.
+Before we start I want to make it clear that there are infinite types of apartments in Japan, from small to gigantic ones that occupy an entire floor of a building.
 It all depends on purchasing power and location.

-The regions of Tokyo have a gigantic population of almost 30 million, which makes the existence of tiny apartments logical.
-In small towns and other provinces, apartments can vary in size and even exceed the Western standard.
+Tokyo's regions have a massive population of almost 30 million, which makes it logical to have tiny apartments.
+In small towns and other provinces, apartments can vary in size and even exceed the western standard.

-There are many variables on this subject, by reading the article you will understand why many prefer small apartments over large or huge apartments and houses.
+There are many variables on this subject, by reading the article you will understand why many prefer small apartments over apartments and large or gigantic houses.

-The fact is that in Japan there is no lack of space, the country's 80% is made up of forests and mountains, and only 8% of the Japanese population lives in rural areas.
-Showing that the Japanese squeeze themselves on purpose.
+The fact is that in Japan there is no shortage of space, 80% of the country is made up of forests and mountains, and only 8% of the Japanese population lives in rural areas.
+Showing that the Japanese squeeze on purpose.

 If you want to know more about the size of Japanese houses, read our article that answers the question: Are Japanese houses really small?

 The first thing we can notice when entering an apartment in Japan is the genkan.
-In this place you must put your shoes on before entering, the owners of the apartment also usually store all their shoes and sneakers in a small closet next to the genkan.
+In this place you must put your shoes before entering, the apartment owners also usually keep all their shoes and sneakers in a small closet next to the genkan.

-The bathrooms usually have a separate toilet from the bath, and most of them have a bathtub (hot tub).
+Bathrooms usually have a separate toilet from the bath, and most of them have a bathtub (ofuro).
 Only extremely small apartments usually combine the toilet with the bathtub.

-One thing that scares foreigners is the size of the kitchen (average 4m²).
-It is common not to have a table in the kitchen, that small place is used only for cooking.
+One thing that scares foreigners is the size of the kitchen (average of 4m²).
+It is common not to have a table in the kitchen, that small place is only used for cooking.
 Stoves usually have only 2 burners.

 Is having a small kitchen in Japan bad?
-Sometimes it is cheaper and more advantageous to have lunch outside the home, some people don't even want to use the kitchen.
-Japan is packed with restaurants and traditionally Japanese people gather outside for a snack instead of welcoming people into their home.
+Sometimes it's cheaper and more advantageous to have lunch outside, some people don't even want to use the kitchen.
+Japan is full of restaurants and traditionally Japanese people gather outside for snacks rather than having people over.

-Apartments in Japan are usually measured in tatami.
-A Japanese room or room usually has between 6 to 8 tatami mats (average 10m).
-Although it is currently common to use beds, it is traditional in an apartment to use the futon.
+Apartments in Japan are often measured in tatami.
+A Japanese room or bedroom usually has between 6 and 8 mats (average of 10m).
+Although it is now common to use beds, it is traditional in an apartment to use a futon.

-Visits are usually hosted in the room that usually has a sliding door to separate and turn into a guest room.
-Of course, this will not happen with people who have a one-bedroom apartment.
+Visitors are usually hosted in the room that usually has a sliding door to separate and turn into a guest room.
+Of course, that won't happen to people who have a one-bedroom apartment.

-Many apartments often have wall cupboards and sliding doors.
-Sliding doors usually make it possible to separate rooms in the house, or even hide secret cabinets.
+Many apartments usually have built-in closets and sliding doors.
+Sliding doors usually make it possible to separate rooms in the house, or even hide secret closets.

 The size of the Japanese apartment

-Have you ever wondered why Japanese people like small apartments?
-Most Japanese people work and don't have lunch at home, much of their life is outside the home.
+Have you ever stopped to think why the Japanese like small apartments?
+Most Japanese work and do not eat lunch at home, much of their life is outside the home.

-There are gigantic apartments, but many Japanese prefer the small ones exactly because of the ease.
-It is not part of Japanese culture to pay housekeepers to clean the house, having a large apartment will only make life difficult for a housewife who most often works secularly.
+There are gigantic apartments, but many Japanese prefer the small ones precisely because of the ease.
+It is not part of Japanese culture to pay maids to clean the house, having a large apartment will only make life difficult for a housewife who most often works secularly.

 The price of apartment rentals in Japan will depend on location and size.
-There are many apartments in Tokyo that are only 23m² or even 19m² in the range of 100,000 yen.
+There are many apartments in Tokyo that are only 23m² or even 19m² in the 100,000 yen range.

-If you search, you can easily find apartments over 60m² for values starting at 150,000 and that can easily reach up to 300,000 yen.
+If you search, you can easily find apartments over 60m² for prices starting at 150,000 and which can easily go up to 300,000 yen.
 There are apartments in Tokyo with more than 200m², but their price exceeds one million yen per month.

 Outside Tokyo you can easily find apartments over 60m² for less than 100,000 yen.
-If you are a single person you can get small apartments for up to 25,000 yen.
+If you're a single person, you can get small apartments for up to 25,000 yen.
 This is another factor in the existence of small apartments, a large part of the Japanese population is not married.

 Sometimes an apartment rental in Japan can be cheaper and bigger than in Brazil.
-Doing some research I found apartments in the range of 1500 reais with 50 m², while in Japan you can get apartments of this size for the same price range or cheaper.
-This without taking into account that the Japanese salary is usually 7x higher than ours.
-So it is sometimes more beneficial to rent apartments in Japan than to buy them.
+Doing a research I found apartments in the range of 1500 reais with 50 square meters, while in Japan you can get apartments of this size for the same price range or cheaper.
+This is without taking into account that the Japanese salary is usually 7x higher than ours.
+That's why it is sometimes more advantageous to rent apartments in Japan than to buy them.

 What do you think of Japanese apartments?
-Have you had a chance to live in one?
+Have you ever had the chance to live in one?
 Tell us your experience!